Sophia Danenberg

-Sophia Danenberg (born 1972) is an American mountain climber best known as the first African American and the first black woman to climb to the summit of Mount Everest, the world's tallest mountain.
+Sophia Danenberg (born 1972) is an American mountaineer best known as the first African American and first black woman to climb Mount Everest, the world's tallest mountain.
 Danenberg is active in local and national politics and serves as a Washington State Park Commissioner.
 She is biracial, with her mother Japanese and her father black.

 Early life

 Danenberg was born in 1972 in Okinawa, Japan, to the name Sophia Marie Scott.
 Her father was stationed in Japan as a member of the United States Army.
 At age 1, her family moved to the United States.
 As a toddler, her family moved back to Japan.
 Danenberg once again moved to the suburbs of Chicago, Homewood, at age 6.
 She graduated Homewood-Flossmoor High School in 1990 after participating on the school's track team.

 Initially, Danenberg studied Applied Math and Chemistry at Harvard University.
 After traveling to Thailand, Danenberg switched to an undergraduate degree in Environmental Sciences and Public Policy when she saw the possibilities of the juxtaposition of the natural environment and economy.
 She graduated magna cum laude and was one of the first five students to graduate from this program.
 Upon graduation, Danenberg was a Fulbright Fellow at Keio University in Tokyo, where she first began to rock climb.